Le lien vers cette page a été envoyé avec succès aux destinataires.

 Spread over 12 months

-You can deduct from your income the compensatory benefits paid if you pay the benefit spread over more than 12 months (after the divorce judgment becomes final).
+You can deduct from your income the compensatory benefits paid if you pay the benefit spread over more than 12 months (from the divorce judgment that has become final).

 Warning